-- a) COVID-19 testing requirements for quarantined individuals. - b) COVID-19 transferral plan for moving large cohorts of individuals to the facility/airport - c) Site specific infection prevention and control plan. - d) Staffing requirements and protocols, including necessary medical and clinical staff, other staffing needs and appropriate ratios.
-The following must be taken into account in staffing planning:
+- a) COVID-19 testing requirements for quarantined individuals. - b) COVID-19 transferral plan for moving large cohorts of individuals to the facility/airport - c) Site specific IPC plan. - d) Staffing requirements and protocols, including necessary medical and clinical staff, other staffing needs and appropriate ratios.
+The following must be taken into account in staffing planning: - i.

-- i.
 Staff working at a site with an outbreak should work with one cohort only and should not attend work at other locations or facilities for the duration of the outbreak. - ii.
 Staff should not move between groups in isolation (positive COVID-19 test) and those in quarantine. - iii.
 All staff must be regularly screened for symptoms in addition to participating in testing as required by AHPPC, National Cabinet and the Northern Territory Chief Health Officer. - e) To respond to a COVID-19 infection occurring across cohorts and into the general community: - i.
 Outbreak management plan strategies to limit infection transmission in the event of an outbreak. - ii.
 Retrieval management plan for transferring large cohorts if the health system is overwhelmed. - f) For the purposes of managing the Centre for National Resilience: - i.
 A comprehensive risk assessment plan, including adequate mitigation strategies. - ii.
 A site operational plan, which includes an emergency response and emergency evacuation plan.
+This includes specific plans for the emergency response in the event of a cyclone.